 For beginners, the best step to take is a basic course such as “Try Freediving” at Deepspot.
 This course introduces participants to the basics of freediving, teaching breathing techniques, equal immersion and safety rules.
 For those who want to deepen their knowledge and skills, more advanced courses are available, such as “Deepspot Free 20m,” which offers more intensive training in diving at greater depths.

-• Try Freediving course is an ideal introduction to the world of breath-hold diving.
+- Try Freediving course is an ideal introduction to the world of breath-hold diving.
 Participants will learn basic freediving techniques, including dive preparation, breath-holding and pressure equalization.
 The course also covers relaxation techniques to help increase comfort and safety underwater.
 The maximum dive depth during the course is 5 meters, allowing for a safe and controlled experience.
-The course is aimed at people who are at least 10 years old, and the maximum number of participants per instructor is three, ensuring individualized attention and attention.
+The course is aimed at people who are at least 10 years old, and the maximum number of participants per instructor is three, ensuring individual attention and attention.

-• Deepspot Free 20m course is an excellent opportunity to earn your first freediving certification.
-The course program includes learning advanced freediving techniques, including stress management, pressure balancing and optimizing breath holding.
+- Deepspot Free 20m course is an excellent opportunity to earn your first freediving certification.
+The course program includes learning advanced freediving techniques, including stress management, pressure balancing and optimizing breath-holding.
 Participants will gain the skills needed to safely practice freediving in open water to a depth of 20 meters.
 The course concludes with an SSI Freediver certificate, which is internationally recognized.

 Why take a scuba diving course at Deepspot pool?